MathiasPfeil/cubic/README.md

 # Cubic

-Cubic is a small framework built with a focus on quickly creating applications through a neat, easily readable file that defines the basic structure of you app.
+Cubic is a small framework built with a focus on quickly creating applications through a neat, easily readable file that defines the basic structure of your app.

 ## Sitemap (Generator)
 ---
 Cubic expects an application to be generated using a 'sitemap.rb' file.
-In general, you will place this file in the directory you would like to generate your application inside of, but you can also tell the Cubic to generate your application in a directory other than the one your sitemap currently resides in.
+In general, you will place this file in the directory you would like to generate your application inside of, but you can also tell Cubic to generate your application in a directory other than the one your sitemap currently resides in.
 Within the sitemap.rb file, you will design a basic structure for your application, then run that file with `ruby sitemap.rb` to generate it.